Alamantus/FeatherWiki/README.md

 # Feather Wiki

-A 54.403 kilobyte [quine](https://en.wikipedia.org/wiki/Quine_(computing)) for simple, self-contained wikis!
+A 54.423 kilobyte [quine](https://en.wikipedia.org/wiki/Quine_(computing)) for simple, self-contained wikis!
 The idea is that it's like
 [TiddlyWiki](https://tiddlywiki.com) but as small as possible.

 Check out the [Documentation](https://feather.wiki) to see it in action and learn how to use it!

 ## Versions

-Feather Wiki has two primary builds depending on your needs, one for everyday use and one that can be used on a web server to trigger a save if set up correctly.
-The vast majority of people will likely only use the non-server version of Feather Wiki—if you don't plan on setting up a web server that can support saving the HTML file over the existing file, then you're the majority of people.
+Feather Wiki has two primary builds depending on your needs, Wren for everyday use and Warbler for web servers to trigger a save if set up correctly.
+The vast majority of people will likely only use Wren—if you don't plan on setting up a web server that can support saving the HTML file over the existing file directly on the server, then you're the majority of people.

-Both of these builds have an alternative "ruffled" option that uses less minification to allow for better compatibility with certain web browsers.
+Both of these builds have an alternative "ruffled" option that uses less minification to allow for better compatibility with certain web browsers at the cost of a couple of extra kilobytes in size.
 If you're not able to get Feather Wiki running in your browser of choice, give the ruffled option a try.
 All builds can be found on the [website](https://feather.wiki/?page=downloads) or on the repository's [Releases page](https://codeberg.org/Alamantus/FeatherWiki/releases).

 Feather Wiki will only run on browsers that support [ECMAScript 2015](https://caniuse.com/es6) (also known as ES6) features.